MITgcm/MITgcm/verification/cpl_aim+ocn/README.md

 Results are written in rank_{0,1,2} dir, for coupler, ocean and atmos comp. respectively

-There is comparison output corresponding to primary set-up  in the directory: results/atmSTDOUT.0000 results/ocnSTDOUT.0000 and for secondary test, in the same directory: results/atmSTDOUT.icedyn results/ocnSTDOUT.icedyn
+There is comparison output corresponding to primary set-up in the directory:<br> results/atmSTDOUT.0000 results/ocnSTDOUT.0000<br>
+and for secondary test, in the same directory:<br> results/atmSTDOUT.icedyn results/ocnSTDOUT.icedyn

 Comments:<br>
-To check the results, monitor output could be compared to reference one (in results/)  using "run_cpl_test", step 4: for primary set-up:
+To check the results, monitor output could be compared to reference one (in results/) using "run_cpl_test", step 4:<br>
+for primary set-up:
 ```
   ../../tools/run_cpl_test 4